Active fractal networks with stochastic force monopoles and force dipoles: Application to subdiffusion of chromosomal loci: Numerical simulations and results

-Consider first the dynamics of a thermal (passive) network (previously studied \cite{granek_2005,shlomi_2012_pre,shlomi_2012_prl,granek_2011}).
-We compare the MSD obtained from simulations, for both vanishing and non-vanishing $b$, with the numerical evaluation of Eq.~(\ref{MSD_total_th}) for S$_9$, $N=9843$ (see Fig.~\ref{fig_msd_th}(a) in \cref{append_sec_numerical}), taking $d=2$.
-Anomalous subdiffusion is observed spanning over three decades with exponents agreeing very well with the predicted theoretical value (using $d_s=2\ln 3/\ln 5=1.365$ \cite{alexander_1982,rammal_1983}) $\nu_{\text{th}}=1-d_s/2=0.317$ with similar amplitudes except for the $b\neq 0$ case, which shows a different amplitude.
+Consider first the dynamics of a thermal (passive) network (previously studied \cite{granek_2005,granek_2011,shlomi_2012_pre,shlomi_2012_prl}).
+We compare the MSD obtained from simulations, for both vanishing and non-vanishing $b$, with the numerical evaluation of Eq.~(\ref{MSD_total_th}) for S$_9$, $N=9843$.
+In Fig.~\ref{fig_msd_th}(a), anomalous subdiffusion is observed spanning over three decades with exponents agreeing very well with the predicted theoretical value $\nu_{\text{th}}=1-d_s/2=0.317$ for the Sierpinski gasket with $d_s=1.365$ \cite{alexander_1982,rammal_1983}.
+The MSD amplitude of the analytical model, which is based on the scalar elasticity Hamiltonian, matches well with the LD simulations results for $b=0$, while it differs from the MSD for $b=1$.
+The short and long time behavior represents regular diffusion, $r^2\sim t$, such that the short time is the independent bead diffusion while the long represents the CM diffusion.
 For MSD of internal and peripheral beads, we find almost identical exponents but somewhat different amplitudes (see Fig.~\ref{fig_msd_th}(b)), showing the faster motion of the peripheral bead than that of the internal bead.